ccp4/EDdocs/docs/planning/week_progress.md

-#week 12
+#week 14
 ## Monday
-- qcc presentation
+- BCA2022 conference
-- check glycine reflections
+- edly

 ## for the 07/03/2022
 - [ ] glycine examples to zenodo